 Some research projects need information based on locations - such as where you live, where you work, which school you went to etc. Children of the 90s use addresses and postcodes to produce new information - such as levels of air pollution near your home, or crime rates in your neighbourhood - which we then give to researchers.
-We do this in a way where the information about you that is used in our research (such as the information you give in questionnaires, or at focus clinic visits) cannot be linked back to the original address.
+We do this in a way where the information about you that is used in our research (such as the information you give in questionnaires, or at focus clinic visits) cannot be linked back to your address.

 How we will use your research data

 We will only collect your data with permission, for example by asking you to attend a clinic or complete a questionnaire.
 Once we have collected it, it will be processed for research use.
 It will be stored securely and confidentially.
 We will de-identify the research data, so you cannot be identified from it.
 We will then provide this information to researchers on request and only under strict conditions.
 This process is described in detail at http://www.bristol.ac.uk/media-library/sites/alspac/documents/research/Access%20Policy_v6.0.pdf.

 Social media will only be used as a communication tool between us and you.
 We may store your Facebook URL, Facebook email address or Twitter username so that we may continue to communicate with you.
 This piece of administrative data will be stored securely in our contact management database, along with your other contact details that you have provided to us in the past.